 You may have heard that interest rates are changing.
-When rates start to go up or down, it’s not cause for panic, but it can be a time to review your accounts.
+When the Federal Reserve decides to either raise or lower rates, it’s not cause for panic, but it can be a time to review your accounts.
 Mainly because these changes can impact credit cards, mortgages, home equity lines of credit, auto loans and even student loans.

 While things like a quarter percent interest rate increase may seem minimal, it may have an impact if you have multiple adjustable-rate products or debt that is approaching a due date.
 The first thing you, as a consumer, should think about as rates start to fluctuate is what can you proactively do to protect yourself and your credit?

 First, understanding interest rates, particularly short-term rates, and why rates matter is essential.
 The Federal Reserve may increase interest rates, primarily impacting short-term rates, and subsequently the cost of borrowing money, when the economy is strong.
 For example, a rising rate environment may make the cost of repaying any debt more expensive, while a lower rate environment may make a cost of repaying any debt less expensive.

 Let’s take a look at two types of rates:

 There are a few things you can do to prepare for interest rate changes in the future.
 For instance, here’s what to watch for if short-term rates begin to rise again:

 By looking at the amount of debt you have and your current interest rates, you can determine how much you’ll be impacted by a short-term rate increase.
 With this knowledge in hand, you will be better prepared to research alternatives to protect yourself from the impact of rising rates on your wallet and bank account.
 Here are suggestions for where and how you can make adjustments: